rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 7.1.2 Update the player list in real time as players join or leave (1 Point) [ ] 7.2 Join/Leave Logic (3 Points)
-[ ] 7.2.1 Allow players to join or leave the lobby at any time before the game starts (2 Points) [ ] 7.2.2 Handle edge cases such as duplicate names or reconnecting players (1 Point) [ ] 7.3 Ready System (2 Points)
+[ ] 7.2.1 Allow players to join or leave the lobby at any time before the game starts (2 Points) [ ] 7.2.2 Handle edge cases such as:
+    - Duplicate player names
+    - Players disconnecting and reconnecting
+    - Players leaving and rejoining before game start [ ] 7.3 Ready System (2 Points)
 [ ] 7.3.1 Implement a "ready" button for each player (1 Point)
 [ ] 7.3.2 Indicate which players are ready and which are not (1 Point)